cuga-rajal/opensim_apple_arm64/README.md

 bashrc file which is a good replacement for the default that Apple provides.
-This has a configuration that merges paths for installed apps and libs from Brew (in /opt/homebrew) and from independently installed packages like Mysql (in /usr/local).
+This has a configuration that merges paths for installed apps and libs from Brew (in /opt/homebrew) and from independently installed packages like MySQL (in /usr/local).

 To install this, backup or rename the file at /private/etc/bashrc, then move the file _bashrc_ from this repository to /private/etc/bashrc.